SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 or by going as pilgrim over the whole world and visiting with utmost devotion the sanctuaries of Rome, of Compostella, of Loreto, Jerusalem, and the rest.
 And this most reasonably follows from the position laid down by the angelic St. Thomas, when he says that in Mass are contained all the fruits, all the graces, yea, all those immense treasures which the Son of God poured out so abundantly upon the Church, His Spouse, in the bloody sacrifice of the Cross.
 In qualibet Missa invenitur omnis fructus et utilitas quam Christus in die Parasceves operatus est in cruce (de Consecr. dist.
+2).
+## Chapter 3
-2).Now, pause a little - close this book - read no further at present, but sum up in your mind all these singular uses of holy Mass, weigh them well in silence, and then tell me, will you have again a difficulty in believing that one single Mass - speaking of its own intrinsic worth and value - is of such efficacy as, according to the speculation of various learned men, might have sufficed to obtain the salvation of the whole human race?
+Now, pause a little - close this book - read no further at present, but sum up in your mind all these singular uses of holy Mass, weigh them well in silence, and then tell me, will you have again a difficulty in believing that one single Mass - speaking of its own intrinsic worth and value - is of such efficacy as, according to the speculation of various learned men, might have sufficed to obtain the salvation of the whole human race?
 Imagine the case that Our Lord Jesus Christ had not suffered anything on Calvary and,